yonglehou/echo-net/README.md

 The backend of `echo-net` is a Service Fabric ASP.Net Core application.

-All messages echoed to the `console` have a very ephemeral life span: 1 hour.
+All messages echoed to the `console` have a relatively ephemeral life span of 1 hour.

 ## goals
 - Create a cloud based printf-based console to help with debugging distributed systems.